CodyNeeraj/Socketty-Server/README.md

  - Automatic Hide/Show console written using JAVA properties.
  - A Local personal chat server for anonymous discussions.
  - Highly optimised for long term usage.
+ - No need to install additional dependencies.
+ - Direct deployment Workflow.
  - Rest will made public soon :blush:
 ## Development Requirements
 - Must Ensure to have a JDK installed in your Operating System Version *(>=1.8) any Vendor*